EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 description.

-In the language of the OGC Abstract Specification, coverages are mappings from a domain set that is related to some area of the earth to a range set.
+In the language of the OGC Abstract Specification, coverages are mappings from a domain set that is related to some area of the Earth to a range set.
 So, the data model for coverages contains information about the structure of the domain set and of the range set (the so-called Range Type).